Dr Mohammad Amirhosseini

 TEACHING

 Dr Amirhosseini is the course leader of BSc and MSc Digital and Technology Solutions Apprenticeship courses.
 Before taking this role, he was the Academic Year Tutor for level 6 (BSc final year) students in the department.
-He is also contributing to the UEL overseas collaboration and partnership portfolio as an academic link tutor for UEL international partners.
-He is currently the academic link tutor for 6 different computing courses at Ain Shams University in Egypt.
+He has also contributed to the UEL overseas collaboration and partnership portfolio as a link tutor for UEL international partners.

 Academic year 2023/2024